nippur72/RiotTS/README.md

 - Write elements as TypeScript classes
 - Extend the `Riot.Element` class
-- Use `@component` to define the tag's name
-- Use `@template` set the template string or load it from URL
+- Use `@template` to define the template string or load it from URL
 - register the element in riot via `className.register()`.
 - manually create istances with `className.createElement()`.